verronpro/blog/_posts/2024-08-01-monthly-commit-mastering-nested-document-structures.md

 ## Why Recursion?
 While I could have added more `if/else` checks to the existing loop, WordprocessingML technically allows for unbounded nesting.
 A placeholder might be inside a Run, which is inside an SDT, which might itself be wrapped in another JAXB container.

 Recursion is the natural architectural fit for tree-like structures.
-It allows the engine to "peel the onion" layer by layer until it reaches the actual `R` (Run) elements where the text lives, regardless of how many wrappers Word has decided to put around it.
+Just as it solved [nested comment extraction in 2023](/office-stamper/2023/02/01/monthly-commit-nested-repeatdocpart.html), it now allows the engine to "peel the onion" layer by layer until it reaches the actual `R` (Run) elements where the text lives, regardless of how many wrappers Word has decided to put around it.

 ```java
 private int add(int index, Object object) {